wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 and *Easting<sub>i</sub> = Δx + x1*.

-Lastly, the newly calculated elevation coordinates are compiled and appended onto the input elevation DataFrame so the points' precompiled metadata can double as their attribute fields and values.
+The newly calculated elevation coordinates are compiled and appended onto the input elevation DataFrame to use the points' precompiled metadata as attribute fields and values.

+Lastly, the DataFrame is converted into a GeoPandas GeoDataFrame with the preselected *CRS*.

-When the message below is visible, your output GeoPackage is stored in an automatically created folder named *GIS*.
+When the message below is visible, your output GeoPackage is stored in a folder named *GIS*.

 &#8202;
 <img width="624" height="51" alt="Screenshot 2025-08-29 at 4 18 46 PM" src="https://github.com/user-attachments/assets/226512e1-3446-4413-9c64-dda8a643e587" />